aliphys/thesis_github/README.md

 - **Jetson Nano Hardware Limitations:** The Jetson Nano P3450 (2019) may only support inference (not training) for some algorithms (e.g., YOLO).
 This limitation motivated the use of the lightweight CNN4 model for training.
 - **Python Package Versions:** The repository's Python scripts do not specify exact package versions.
 On Jetson Nano DNN, scripts generally run without additional updates (except possibly NumPy) as of June 2025.
 On Windows 11, use the latest package versions via pip.
 - **Data Format:** The tf.record format is used for importing images from RoboFlow.
 - **Configuration Files:** Configuration files (e.g., `configX.py`) are imported as modules (e.g., `import configX as cfg`) in the main scripts.
-This allows flexible configuration management for different experiments.
-- Config files in each folder, are for the Python files in each folder.
-Make sure that they are located next to each other when importing it into it.
+This allows flexible configuration management for different experiments.Config files in each folder, are for the Python files in each folder.
+Make sure that they are located next to each other when running code.

 ## Set up virtual environment
 It is recommended to use a virtual environment to ensure packages are installed correctly.
 This ensures the portability of the code across different machines.
 The `uv` package manager works well for this purpose, and is also suggested by the Marimo project.